Our effective ecommerce for brands research report lays out how to turn your brand site into a dominating player in ecommerce.

 About The Good

-The Good has helped brands like Nike, Xerox, Easton, MasterCraft and Klean Kanteen drive sales and ensure proper revenue realization from their ecommerce and lead generation efforts.
+The Good has helped brands like Nike, Xerox, Easton, MasterCraft and Klean Kanteen drive more sales and ensure proper revenue realization from their ecommerce efforts.

 The Good’s team speaks and writes frequently on how brands can best serve the ecommerce and B2B consumer, leading to increased revenues.
-We also conduct research and publish Insights on the state of ecommerce, conversion optimization, lead conversions, and digital marketing.
+We also conduct research and publish Insights on the state of ecommerce and conversion optimization.
 The firm is headquartered in Portland, Oregon.

-We interviewed athletes, parents, coaches, trainers, and customer service representatives by phone, asking a series of open-ended questions designed to help us understand as much as possible about their experiences on ecommerce websites.
+We interviewed a variety of consumers by phone, asking a series of open-ended questions designed to help us understand as much as possible about their experiences on ecommerce websites.

 In addition to telephone interviews, we gathered survey data, site analytics, and ran usability tests to provide a holistic picture of the effectiveness of brand websites in meeting visitor expectations.

 - Telephone interviews with 50+ customers of ecommerce brands